richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 1992 — USAF Staff Sgt.
 Dan Sherman claims he spent 1992-1995 in the USAF training as an ELINT analyst at the NSA, which he claims was a cover as an Intuitive Communicator between humans and extraterrestrials.
 Sherman claims he was told in 1947, the USG had contact with a Star Visitor Race, the Zetas/Greys; a program was begun in 1960 with the assistance of the Zetas to “genetically manage” a select number of humans to communicate with ET intuitively.

-Sherman claims it was called Project Preserve Destiny, and that there are programs above Waived Unacknowledged Special Access Programs known as “grey programs” that consist of human-ET collaborative efforts.
+Sherman claims it was called **Project Preserve Destiny**, and that there are programs above Waived Unacknowledged Special Access Programs known as “grey programs” that consist of human-ET collaborative efforts.
 Sherman claims these grey programs are given black project covers.
 Sherman claims at Andrews AFB he was taught to interface with ET and relay those messages to his superiors.
 He claims an ET he communicated with told him changes were coming to Earth, souls exist, God exists and Star Visitors were influencing Earth civilizations for a long period of time before present day.

 *   [https://www.drboylan.com/sherman2.html](https://www.drboylan.com/sherman2.html)
 *   [https://www.goodreads.com/en/book/show/910527.Above_Black](https://www.goodreads.com/en/book/show/910527.Above_Black)